Cover image for blog post about Sattitla Highlands National Monument

 Activities to Enjoy at Sáttítla Highlands National Monument

-• Hiking Trails: With over 500 miles of hiking trails that wind through diverse landscapes, you’ll have plenty of hiking options to choose from.
-Don’t miss exploring the Giant Crater lava tubes or climbing to the summit of Medicine Lake Volcano for a breathtaking view.
+• Hiking Trails: With hundreds of miles of hiking trails that wind through diverse landscapes in the broader area, you have plenty of hiking options to choose from.
+Don’t miss exploring the Giant Crater lava tubes, Little Mt.
+Hoffman trail, Medicine Lake Lava Flow, boating/swimming at Medicine Lake, scenic driving, and stargazing.
 We enjoyed a visit to Medicine Lake during our recent visit to the area.

 • Camping Sites: Immerse yourself in nature by spending a night under the stars at one of the many campgrounds within and nearby Sáttítla Highlands National Monument.
-From primitive campsites to RV-friendly spots, there are spots for every type of camper.
+The Medicine Lake Recreation Area has five campgrounds and 86 sites, with some reservable sites and others more primitive.
+In the broader area, you’ll find a range of camping opportunities, from primitive campsites to RV-friendly locations.

 Getting to Sáttítla Highlands National Monument

 Located in northern California, Sáttítla Highlands National Monument is easily accessible by car, making it the perfect weekend getaway.
-From major cities like San Francisco and Sacramento, the drive can take 3-5 hours, depending on your starting location.
+From major cities like San Francisco and Sacramento, the drive can take a minimum of 3-5 hours, depending on your starting location.

-For those traveling from further distances or flying in, the nearest airport is Redding Municipal Airport, which offers daily flights from major cities such as Los Angeles, Seattle, and Portland.
+For those traveling from further distances or flying in, the nearest airport is Redding Regional Airport (RDD), which offers daily flights from major cities such as Los Angeles, Seattle, and Portland.

 Travel Tips for Visiting Sáttítla Highlands National Monument:

-• Wear comfortable and sturdy hiking shoes as many trails can be rocky and uneven.
+• Wear comfortable, sturdy hiking shoes, as many trails can be rocky and uneven.

 • Bring plenty of water and snacks, especially during the hot summer months.
 The monument has limited services, so it’s best to be prepared.